bitwisebones/nuvu-meter/readme.md

 ![](images/nuvu.jpg)

+## More Info

+The accompanying blog post can be found [here](https://asciigraves.net/posts/nuvu-meter/).

 ## In this Repo
 - Arduino code for the Pi Pico is in the `/code` folder
 - FreeCAD project file, STLs, and gcode for an Ender 3 are in the `/enclosure` folder